History, tourist information, and nearby accommodation

 Aside from the keyboards, Finchcocks has an exhaustive collection of prints depicting London pleasure gardens during the 18th century.

 Aside from regular open days, there is an ongoing programme of daytime and evening concerts throughout the year.

 Sadly, Finchcocks has been sold to private owners and is no longer regularly open to the public.
-There are regular concerts, and the musical instrument collection is available for study by appointment.
-Please check the official website for details of upcoming concerts and arrangements for viewing the historical musical instruments.
+The new owners have thankfully decided to continue the musical traditional at Finchcocks and there are a range of piano courses available.
+There are also regular concerts, and the musical instrument collection is available for study by appointment.
+Please check the official website (below) for details of upcoming concerts and arrangements for viewing the historical musical instruments.

 Images are copyright their respective photographers, republished with gratitude under a Creative Commons license.